-Twelve used bottles of mineral water, jute sack and a thread are all that is required to produce a lifesaving jacket.
-In Terai region of Nepal, this bottled jacket has already saved more than 20 lives during last year’s devastated flood.
+Twelve used bottles of mineral water, jute sack and a thread for sewing are all that is required to produce a lifesaving jacket.
+In Terai region of Nepal, this bottled jacket has already saved more than 20 lives during last year’s devastating flood.

 This jacket was firstly used by the community members of Banjhara to save those who were trapped in a disastrous flood of 2017 in Nepal.
 With the help of life jacket, around 20 people were saved from drowning.
 Sighting the success of the jacket during emergency response, every community members wanted to learn how to produce and have it as a to-go jacket for safety.

 Popularity lead to production, and Oxfam in Nepal with support from Rural Development Centre organized a training session for 27 households to produce and use the jacket.
 In Banjhara village, which has 523 households, almost all community members were interested to learn how to make the jacket.
 As such, local ward level community member plans to further train remaining households.
 “I aim to introduce the jacket made with locally available resources to all 523 households living in Banjhara,” says Bigu Sha Baniya, Ward Chairperson of Banjhara village.